chillichez-22/C.H.E.E.S.E/README.md

 The first part comes from my online name of "Chilli".

-The second part "Heuristical" comes from the term heuristic ( meaning a good enough approximation ), as I hope the engine to one day be a heursitcal simulation of some of the real world.
+The second part "Heuristical" comes from the term heuristic ( meaning a good enough approximation ), as I hope the engine to one day be a heuristical simulation of some of the real world.

 The latter part "Environmental Effects" as I hope for it to be a realistic simulation of a real-world environment and how different system effect it.